kawaicheung/book-on-naming-things/manuscript/0_C_TheTautaulogousNameTrap.md

   sendAutoResponse();
 }
 ```
 The conditional now reads more meaningfully.
 In addition, `isOfficeClosed()` is a method that has far more obvious applications than `shouldSendAutoReponse()` does.
+For instance, I could call it to determine if a chat application should be disabled on the application's help site.
+This has nothing to do with the auto-response feature.

 Tautologous conditionals aren't necessarily bad, though.
 There are times where describing the _effect_ is the cleanest option.
 We'll continue with this example.